Best Air Purifiers for Allergies (2026)

 - Pollen (seasonal allergies): Prioritize high pollen CADR and auto mode with sensors.
 Pollen particles are large (10–100 microns) and easy for HEPA to capture, but they enter in bursts (opening doors, windows).
 Auto mode catches these spikes.

 - Dust mites: Focus on bedroom placement and overnight operation.
 Dust mite allergens peak when bedding is disturbed.
 Run the purifier on high for 30 minutes before bed, then switch to sleep mode.
+If dust is your primary concern, see our best air purifiers for dust guide for models optimized specifically for dust removal.

 - Pet dander: Look for purifiers with strong pre-filters.
 Pet hair clogs HEPA filters quickly, increasing replacement frequency.
 A washable pre-filter (Coway, Winix) saves money over time.